Hafnarfjörður

 Competency requirements:

-A standard of conduct is required, such as having a good reputation and ensuring that behaviour and actions, both at and outside work, are consistent with the role.
+A requirement is that the individual has a clean criminal record.
+A record of good conduct is required, e.g. having an excellent reputation and ensuring that behaviour and actions, both at and outside of work, are consistent with the role.

 This is an application pool, which is managed on a 'just-in-time' basis.
 Applications are therefore not responded to individually, unless a recruitment is made.